MMV-Lab/mmv_im2im/README.md

 Before starting, we recommend to [create a new conda environment](https://docs.conda.io/projects/conda/en/latest/user-guide/tasks/manage-environments.html#creating-an-environment-with-commands) or [a virtual environment](https://docs.python.org/3/library/venv.html) with Python 3.9+.

 Please note that the proper setup of hardware is beyond the scope of this pacakge.
 This package was tested with GPU/CPU on Linux/Windows and CPU on MacOS.
+[Special note for MacOS users: Directly pip install in MacOS may need [additional setup of xcode](https://developer.apple.com/forums/thread/673827).]

 ### Install the development head of MONAI